 And no matter how impossible your revision seemed, you will get through it.
 You’ll do one final read-through and be amazed at how far the story has come since you first went on submission.
 And you’ll be so grateful to your editor for being able to see things nobody else did along the way.

-Here’s what my round #1 edits looked like for The Last Hour.
+Here’s what my round #1 edits looked like for All Your Twisted Secrets.

 View this post on Instagram